magma/magma/docs/readmes/proposals/p017_mme_migrate_to_c++.md

 The bad performance is due to the global serialization process (translation, memory allocation, copy).

-The replacement libraries considered are "cap'n proto" and "Flat buffers”, they support C/C++ standart API, binary output format and do not need memory copy (zero copy).
+The replacement libraries considered are "cap'n proto" and "Flat buffers”, they support C/C++ standard API, binary output format and do not need memory copy (zero copy).

 The states that have to be serialized are (To be detailed):